ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/_index.md

 next: /openprotocolspec/2025-04-05/architecture
 ---

+`ZTAuth*` is an `open` `protocol` `specification` compliant with `Zero Trust` principles.
-`ZTAuth*`  is an open protocol specification composed of multiple components to deliver secure, identity-driven resource access with least privilege enforced at the app edge.
-Designed for eventual consistency, it syncs a tamper-proof, versioned security model across nodes.
+It is designed to provide secure, identity-driven access to resources, with least privilege enforced at the application edge.
+Built for eventual consistency, it synchronizes a tamper-proof, versioned security model across nodes.

 ## Learn More